-signed and dated 'L. Premazzi 1846' (lower left) further signed, inscribed and dated 'L. Premazzi Milanesi, a St Pietroburgo 1846' (on the mount) watercolour over pencil on paper 16 x 24 cm (6 x 9 in)
+signed and dated 'L. Premazzi 1846' (lower left); signed, inscribed and dated on the mount 'L. Premazzi Milanesi, a St Pietroburgo 1846' watercolour over pencil on paper 16 x 24 cm (6 x 9 in)

-depiction of a brightly lit loggia, and exemplifies Luigi Osipovich Premazzi's masterly control of perspective.
+Afternoon Pursuits of a Lady is an accurate depiction of a brightly lit loggia, and exemplifies Luigi Osipovich Premazzi's masterly control of perspective.
 A lady is seated in the shade, engrossed in her embroidery, and at her feet a small dog sits upright on a red cushion.
 As the viewer's eye wanders along the gallery, it meets a woman and child holding hands and strolling slowly along the loggia.
 The woman, dressed in white from head to toe, may be a religious figure, caring for the seated lady's child in her summer retreat.
 Indeed, such situations were not uncommon, and the lady in this painting may well have repaired to a convent in the mountains to escape the cruel heat of summer in the town.